 4rd Annual New England Carol Contest Winner: Deanna Witkowski

-Her winning piece, A Christmas Carol will premiere at our “An Epiphany Celebration” concert on Sunday, January 7, 2018.
+Her winning piece, A Christmas Carol premiered at our “An Epiphany Celebration” concert on Sunday, January 7, 2018.

 Witkowski is an astonishingly versatile bandleader.

 Winner of the Great American Jazz Piano Competition and a past guest on Marian McPartland’s Piano Jazz, New York-based pianist/composer/vocalist Deanna Witkowski has been heralded for her “consistently thrilling” playing and her “boundless imagination” (All Music Guide).
 Her five albums include Raindrop: Improvisations with Chopin, a solo piano session that seamlessly combines jazz, classical, and Brazilian music; three jazz quartet recordings; and the liturgical jazz release, From This Place, with music ranging from threepart women’s a cappella to SATB pieces with instrumental jazz trio.
 In August 2017, Witkowski will release her sixth recording, Makes the Heart to Sing: Jazz Hymns, featuring twelve of her congregational jazz hymn arrangements along with a corresponding sheet music songbook.